 Development and other investing activities that involve our co-investment with third parties may result in disputes and may decrease our ability to manage risk.
 We have from time to time invested, and may continue to invest, in partnerships, joint ventures, and other business structures involving our co-investment with third parties.
 These investments generally include some form of shared control over the development of the asset or operations of the business and create added risks, including the possibility that other investors in such ventures could become bankrupt or otherwise lack the financial resources to meet their obligations, could have or develop business interests, policies, or objectives that are inconsistent with ours, could take action without our approval (or, conversely, prevent us from taking action without our partner's approval), or could make requests contrary to our policies or objectives.
 Should a venture partner become bankrupt we could become liable for our partner's share of the venture's liabilities.
 Actions by a co-venturer might subject the assets owned by the venture or partnership to additional risk, such as increased project costs, project delays, or operational difficulties following project completion.
+Disagreements with our venture partners may result in litigation.
 These risks may be more likely to occur in difficult business environments.
-We cannot assure you that our investments through partnerships or joint ventures will be successful despite these risks.
+We cannot assure you that our investments through partnerships or joint ventures will be successful in light of these risks.